Moronic statements from the right with no solutions is about all we can expect from their candidate.

 Again, we dit not vote for this

-Obama is not progressive Many progressives have asked themselves where the change went.
+Many progressives have asked themselves where the change went.
 This man who rode a popular wave of change to the White House has applied that mantra of change almost entirely to Arab countries in the middle east, while little to nothing substantial has happened at home.
-Obama promised he would force a resolution of the conflict between Israel and the Palestinians, but after 2 years he has not even gotten Israel to honor the obligations of it’s previous peace agreements.
+Obama promised he would force a resolution of the conflict between Israel and the Palestinians, but after 2 years he has not even gotten Israel to honor the obligations of it's previous peace agreements.

-Israel and Washington In particular, the Road Map Agreement signed under GW Bush requires Israel to Stop all Settlement construction activity.
-This was Israel’s obligation under Phase 1 of the Road Map.
+In particular, the Road Map Agreement signed under GW Bush requires Israel to Stop all Settlement construction activity.
+This was Israel's obligation under Phase 1 of the Road Map.
 Phase 2 would commence direct negotiations between the two parties for core issues and final status.

 Obama’s insistence that the Palestinians go to direct negotiations with Israel without a complete stop of Settlement construction CONTRAVENES the Road Map Agreement that he pledged to honor and uphold when he was sworn into office.
 Worse, Obama used his veto in the UN Security Council to protect Israel’s Settlement construction from a resolution that might have stopped it so that legitimate peace negotiations could proceed as per Road Map stipulations.